Photo of a person opening bottles of sparkling wine with a hammer and nail.

 Costs and Benefits

 In the end, a decision on whether to use machine learning for a problem comes down to comparing costs and benefits.
 The machine-learning components need to provide concrete benefits to the system that offset the (often substantial) costs and risks involved in building and operating the system.
-Costs can come from the initial data acquisition, model building, and deployment – or from paying for an external model API.
-In addition, a machine-learning component can also create substantial cost during operations – for example, when substantial hardware and energy is needed to serve the model or when humans need to oversee operations and intervene in case of model mistakes.
-On the other hand, also benefits can be substantial, especially when developing breakthrough capabilities that can dominate market segments or create new market segments.
-For a music streaming service, recommendations may be just a useful feature; for TikTok, recommendations created an entirely new social-media user experience.
+Costs can come from the initial data acquisition, model building, and deployment—or from paying for an external model API.
+In addition, a machine-learning component can also create substantial cost during operations—for example, when substantial hardware and energy is needed to serve the model or when humans need to oversee operations and intervene in case of model mistakes.
+On the other hand, benefits can also be substantial, especially when developing breakthrough capabilities that can dominate market segments or create new market segments.
+For a music streaming service, recommendations may be just a useful feature; for TikTok*,* recommendations created an entirely new social-media user experience.

 Both benefits and costs can be challenging to measure or even estimate.
 On the benefits side, for example, it can be challenging to quantify how much the music recommendations contribute to attracting (or keeping) subscribers to the streaming service.
 On the cost side, it is notoriously difficult to estimate development and operating costs before building the system.
 Also, quantifying potential harm and risk from wrong predictions or systematic bias is challenging.
-In many cases, startups simply bet big and hope their machine-learning innovations will bring huge future payoffs, even if they have huge initial development and operations costs.
+In many cases, start-ups simply bet big and hope their machine-learning innovations will bring huge future payoffs, even if they have huge initial development and operations costs.

 Generally, system designers should always have an open mind and explore whether machine learning is actually needed and cost effective.
 It may be sufficient to use a simple heuristic instead, which may be less accurate and hence have fewer benefits but also much lower costs.
 In our music streaming scenario, we might consider simple hard-coded heuristics such as simply recommending the most popular songs on the platform from those artists the subscriber has listened to before.
-We might also consider a simple semi-manual solution involving a few humans working together with the system, for example, asking a few experts to manually curate 20 playlists and recommend the one that most overlaps with a user’s recently played songs.
-Finally, we can consider the system without the feature – what would the music streaming system look like without personalized recommendations?
+We might also consider a simple semi-manual solution involving a few humans working together with the system, for example, asking a few experts to manually curate twenty playlists and recommend the one that most overlaps with a user’s recently played songs.
+Finally, we can consider the system without the feature—what would the music streaming system look like without personalized recommendations?
 If the costs outweigh the benefits, we should be ready to stop the entire project.

 The Business Case: Machine Learning as Predictions